An inspiring new cabaret that will move you and pull at your heart-strings. The true spirit of the migrant experience.

 Unique Selling Point

 This is a multicultural show.
-It is appealing to anyone who has ever doubted their ability to prove their circumstances wrong, to anyone who has started a new venture as a minority and to anyone who would like to experience a story of strength, passion, determination, inspiration and a hunger to change the course of ones destiny - all for the sake of 'family'.
-This show is unique as it features completely original music and lyrics and is an imperative Australian story that needs to be told.
+It is appealing to people who have ever doubted their ability to prove their circumstances wrong or struggled starting a new venture as a minority.
+It is a tale of strength, passion, determination, inspiration and a hunger to change the course of ones destiny - all for the sake of 'family'.

-- Currently have a high resolution hero image and production images
+- high resolution hero images and production images

 - Community choirs to be part of the touring show

-Carol Young [MD], will contact community choirs [ahead of time] in whichever towns we are going to.
-They will be sent sheet music to work on the songs.
-We will then rehearse the show with the choir once we arrive and they will be part of the performance.
-This will enhance the impact of the show in addition to involving communities on a deeper level - bringing people together demonstrating the power of community and acceptance first hand.
+Carol Young [MD], contacts community choirs [ahead of time] in whichever towns we are going to.
+They are sent sheet music to work on the songs.
+We then rehearse the show with the choir once we arrive and they perform with us during the show.
+This has proven to be highly successful and has enhanced the impact of the show in addition to involving communities on a deeper level - bringing people together demonstrating the power of community and acceptance first hand.

-Learn how to have more flexibility, stability, strength and confidence in your voice and how to sing and speak from a more open, expressive and comfortable space.
+Experience what it’s like to speak and sing with your natural voice.
+Learn how to have more ease, flexibility, strength and confidence in your voice and how to sing and speak from a more open, expressive and comfortable space.